royalapplications/docs/src/r2021/scripting/rjson/available-properties/royaljsonobject.md

 - **Description**: The key sequence that will be executed before the connection is established if set on a connection or a folder.
 The key sequence that the key sequence task executes if set on a key sequence task object.
 - **Example**: `"KeySequence": "{WAIT:5000}abc{ENTER}"`

+## DependentSecureGatewayID
+- **Data Type**: String
+- **Applies To**: Secure Gateway, Royal Server
+- **Description**: The ID of a dependent Secure Gateway that is to be assigned to this gateway.
+This can either be a GUID (formatted as string) or any other generic string.
+If you pass in a GUID it will be directly used to set the Dependent Secure Gateway ID of the resulting object.
+No validation is performed in this case.
+If you pass in any other string, the external to internal ID mapping table will be searched for a match.
+If no match is found, the property will be ignored.
+Otherwise the internal ID will be used to reference the dependent secure gateway.
+- **Supported Values**:
+    - GUID formatted as string
+    - String
+- **Supported since**: Royal TS 6.0, Royal TSX 5.0
+- **Example**: `"DependentSecureGatewayID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
+- **Example 2**: `"DependentSecureGatewayID": "0001"`

 ## UseSSL
 - **Data Type**: Boolean
 - **Applies To**: VMware connection, Royal Server